rchillyard/Comparer/README.md

 ### Comparers

-This trait provides methods to create a Comparer for a case class (or other Product).
+This trait provides methods to create a _Comparer_ for a case class (or other _Product_).
 It assumes that the parameters of the case class are in order of significance: most to least.
-All the programmer needs to do is to create an object which extends Comparers, and create a variable using the comparerN method with the appropriate value of N (according to the number of parameters).
+All the programmer needs to do is to create an object which extends _Comparers_, and create a variable using the _comparerN_ method with the appropriate value of _N_ (according to the number of parameters).

     case class Composite(i: Int, s: String)
     object MyComparers extends Comparers {
       val compositeComparer: Comparer[Composite] = comparer2(Composite)
     }

-You may have to give the name of the apply function explicitly in some cases (for example, when there is a companion object).
+You may have to give the name of the _apply_ function explicitly in some cases (for example, when there is a companion object).

+There are additionally, implicit methods which will create a _Comparer_ for a wrapper of a type.
+Currently defined are:

+* comparerSeq: Comparer[Seq[T]] and
+* comparerOpt: Comparer[Option[T]]

+So, if your case class happens to include sequences or optional types, you can still use one of the _comparerN_ methods and the types will be handled.

 ### Colophon